ubccpsc/classy/docs/instructor/gettingstarted.md

 <img src="../assets/admin-view-grades.png/">

-## Bootstrapping Default Views & Logic

-Classy requires that you implement a front-end and back-end.
-These files can be produced automatically by the `/helper-scripts/default-file-setup.sh` if you are happy with default views and behaviour.

-Your `.env` file must have a `NAME` property before running the script.
-See [Configuring an .env file](/docs/tech-staff/envconfig.md) for more information.

 ## Front-end Setup

 The front-end uses Onsen UI, which is a lightweight JavaScript framework in a MVC pattern.
 UI components and instructions for writing MVC logic can be found in the [OnsenUI: Getting Started Guide](https://onsen.io/v2/guide/#getting-started).